MaxHalford/eaopt-examples/n_queens/README.md

 This representation makes it impossible for queens to be on the same row or the same column.
 For the rows this is automatic because each index in the slice is unique.
 For the columns we simply have to preserve the uniqueness of each element in the genome; to do so we can use `gago.MutPermuteInt` for mutation and `gago.CrossPMXInt` for crossover.

 This example also shows how to print out genomes you define by implementing the `String()` method.
-In this case by calling `fmt.Println(ga.Best.Genome)` a chess board will be printed out.
+In this case by calling `fmt.Println(ga.HallOfFame[0].Genome)` a chess board will be printed out.
 This can be quite handy for debugging!

 **8 queens**